jamietre/CsQuery/README.md

 ##### CSS3 Selectors and jQuery methods

-CsQuery implements all CSS2 and CSS3 selectors and filters.
-Anthing you can do in a web browser, you can do with CsQuery.
-You can use all the same jQuery methods you're familiar with to traverse and manipulate the DOM.
+CsQuery implements all CSS2 and CSS3 selectors and filters, and a comprehensive DOM model.
+You can use all the same jQuery (and DOM element) methods you're familiar with to traverse and manipulate the DOM.

 ##### Speed